Registration & Editing Tab - Environment Options

 In FIDE mode, this setting is ignored after round 4, at which point FIDE does not allow pair numbers to change.

-Randomize order for players with equal rating
+Randomize order for equally rated

 Controls how SwissSys handles players with identical ratings when assigning pair numbers.

-- OFF: First-come-first-served order
+- When OFF: First-come-first-served order

 Note: Alternate ratings can be used to break ties between equally-rated players.